fishing lure for bass

 2. Speed Variations: Altering the speed of your retrieve can also make a big difference.
 Sometimes a slow, steady retrieve will trigger strikes, while other times a fast, erratic retrieve works better.
 Mix it up and adapt based on the bass bass.

 3. Rod Manipulation: Instead of depending solely on your reel, manipulate your crankbait more with the rod.
-Subtle twitches pulls, and jerks with the rod tip can enhance the lure, making it more natural and appealing to bass.
+Subtle twitches, pulls, and jerks with the rod tip can enhance the lure, making it more natural and appealing to bass.

 Optimizing Deflection Strategies